MineboMC/brawl/README.md

 # Brawl
 A plugin to handle Brawl, our KitPvP gamemode.
+This is currently playable on our dev realm, dev.minebo.net.

 # Download
 To setup Brawl usage with maven, put the following in your pom.xml